Ulises-ICM-UPC/UDrone/README.md

 udrone.Inform_UDrone(pathFldMain, 0)
 ```

-As general control parameter, the `overwrite_outputs` parameter controls whether results from previous runs are recomputed (`True`) or preserved (`False`).
-To facilitate the verification of the results, auxiliary images images can be generated.
-Set parameter `generate_scratch_plots = True`, and to `False` otherwise.
+As general control parameter, the `overwrite_outputs` parameter controls whether results from previous runs are recomputed (`true`) or preserved (`false`).
+To facilitate the verification of the results, auxiliary images can be generated.
+Set parameter `generate_scratch_plots = true`, and to `false` otherwise.

 ## Video setup